ELHAMRYMohamed/Dental-X/Dental-X/README.md

         impacted tooth        212        524      0.865      0.916      0.928      0.644      0.878      0.916      0.928      0.597
        maxillary sinus          9         18      0.514      0.611      0.513      0.389      0.534      0.611      0.513      0.339
 ```
-look at them and contemplate wether you would get better results training it yourself.